 Just Take the Time to Do Something Together

-She loved dropping the chopped carrots and zucchini into the batter, the food she wouldn’t touch 24 hours earlier.
+She loved dropping the chopped carrots and zucchini into the batter, food she wouldn’t have touched 24 hours earlier.
 This wasn’t an elaborate plan or something I was holding onto for a rainy day.
 I had a problem and decided to include my daughter in the solution.
 Was it messy?
 You bet.
 Did we have a lot of fun doing it together and creating a memory?
 Absolutely.

 Sometimes, it can be that simple to cherish the little moments.